rejuvyesh/homepage/aboutme.md

 I have been trying to start a blog sort of thing for quite some time.[^2]

 Why, you may ask?
 All articles I have read about improving your writing skill reach a common conclusion: "only way to improve your writing skills is to write".
 A lot, I guess.
 I read plenty of books, papers, blogs and magazine articles.
-I think blogging as a much better way to share what I have been reading and thinking about.
+I think of blogging as a much better way to share what I have been reading and thinking about.
 Developing critical thinking requires a lot of practice, and writing is a useful aid in reflection.
-Writing about stuff forces me to think harder, helping me to sharpen my thoughts, and improve my writing in the process too.
+Writing about stuff, forces me to think harder, helping me to sharpen my thoughts, and improve my writing in the process too.
 Moreover I am into tracking my beliefs and ideas, and how they change with time.
+Having those in written is only helpful.

 Then why not facebook ^[Or Google+]?
 If you look at the history of internet, you'll realize that "big sites rise and fall in popularity"^[If you don't believe me just think of [Yahoo!](http://yahoo.com) or Orkut] while I think I'll want my internet identity to persist longer than those sites do.
 I don't want to be reduced to be a handle tacked at the end of a huge company's website ^[Facebook, I am looking at you].
-Moreover, I find it very hard to find older posts on facebook ^[Especially without Google Searches possible.].
-With increasing tension between the social stalwarts like Facebook vs Twitter (over the Instagram issue) or Facebook vs Google+, instead of collaborating to make the web a better place, it has become pertinent to me that I shouldn't leave my data to whims of a particular company.
+Moreover, I find it very hard to find older posts on facebook ^[Especially without Google Searches being possible.].
+With increasing tension between the social stalwarts like Facebook vs Twitter (over the Instagram issue) or Facebook vs Google+, instead of them collaborating to make the web a better place, it has become pertinent to me that I shouldn't leave my data to whims of a particular company.